stechDevSP/stechDev/README.md

 ### Build CSS
 To compile CSS, run `npm run build:css` on the command line in your Vagrant box.

-### Process Images
-To process images, run `npm run build:images` on the command line in your Vagrant box.

 ## What's happening during the process?
 ### CSS
 The following proccesses are run: